 Pin B19 (normally not used) has been reassigned to be a User Chip Select.
 This active low signal decodes the I/O address range 140h through 15Fh, to allow for simple low-cost daughter board designs.
-This can be reprogrammed to be at any I/O location or memory range.

 All Technologic Systems 3000 and 5000 series products will support the User Chip Select feature.